logiqai/docs/logiq-server/k8s-quickstart-guide.md

 ### 1.3 Prepare your Values YAML file

-Sample YAML files for small, medium, large configs can be downloaded at the links below
+Sample YAML files for small, medium, large cluster configs can be downloaded at the links below

 {% file src="../.gitbook/assets/values.small \(1\).yaml" %}